Grape seed extract (GSE) is a dietary supplement made by removing, drying, and pulverizing the bitter-tasting seeds of grapes.

 In fact, GSE is one of the best-known sources of proanthocyanidins.

-Due to its high antioxidant content, GSE can help protect against oxidative stress, tissue damage and inflammation and prevent disease (3).
+Due to its high antioxidant content, GSE can help prevent disease and protect against oxidative stress, tissue damage, and inflammation.

-Here are 10 health benefits of grape seed extract, based on science.
+Here are 10 health benefits of grape seed extract, all based on science.

 Several studies have researched the effects of GSE on high blood pressure.

-Those under the age of 50, who were obese or had metabolic disorders showed the greatest improvements.
+Those under the age of 50 with obesity or a metabolic disorder showed the greatest improvements.

-The most promising results came from lower doses of 100–800 mg daily for 8–16 weeks rather than a single dose of 800 mg or greater (4).
+The most promising results came from lower doses of 100–800 mg daily for 8–16 weeks, rather than a single dose of 800 mg or more.

 Some studies suggest that GSE may improve blood flow.

-In the same study, eight more healthy young women, who took a daily dose of 133 mg proanthocyanidins from GSE for 14 days, experienced 40% less leg swelling after six hours of sitting (7).
+In the same study, 8 other healthy young women who took a daily 133-mg dose of proanthocyanidins from GSE for 14 days experienced 40% less leg swelling after 6 hours of sitting.

-Elevated blood levels of “bad” LDL cholesterol are a known risk factor for heart disease.
+An elevated blood level of LDL (bad) cholesterol is a known risk factor for heart disease.

-Oxidation of LDL cholesterol significantly increases this risk and plays a central role in atherosclerosis, or the build-up of fatty plaque in your arteries (8).
+The oxidation of LDL cholesterol significantly increases this risk and plays a central role in atherosclerosis, or the buildup of fatty plaque in your arteries.

-Increasing flavonoid consumption is proven to improve collagen synthesis and bone formation.
+Increasing flavonoid consumption may improve collagen synthesis and bone formation.